supaglue-labs/supaglue/docs/docs/intro.md

 </details>

 <details>
-  <summary>Are you planning to support X connector?</summary>
+  <summary>Are you planning to support X integration?</summary>
   <div>
-    We support several connectors today and have many more on our roadmap.
-If there's a specific connector that's not on the list, let us know and we will try to prioritize!
+    We support several dozen providers today and have many more on our roadmap.
+If there's a specific provider that's not on the list, let us know and we will try to prioritize!
   </div>
 </details>